nunomourinho/forensicVmAutopsyUserManual/docs/user/network.rst

 .. figure:: img/network_0008.jpg
    :alt: Interact with the network and collect cloud evidence from OneDrive
    :align: center

-   :caption: Interact with the network and collect cloud evidence from OneDrive
+    Interact with the network and collect cloud evidence from OneDrive

 **Gathering Data from Cloud Services - Online Storage Example**